 Planning of Patient Care

-Develops a plan of nursing care from each patient’s assessment.
+Develops and documents a plan of nursing care from each patient assessment to include:

 Implementation of Patient Care